 Run through your day (at least through lunch and naps), using just the materials you’ve prepared for the substitute.

 - Did you miss anything important that you should have remembered to tell her?

 - How did your children behave?
 Do they need to work on manners, obedience, responsibility, or respect for each other?

 - Were all the supplies in their proper places?

-I’ve got some more ideas, especially for women with chronic illnesses, in my book, Time Management for Tired Women, but I’d love to hear from you.
+I’ve got some more ideas, especially for women with chronic illnesses, in my book, Too Tired, but I’d love to hear from you.
 If you’ve had to ask someone else to come into your home, what ideas were useful for you?
 Please leave a comment!